Quadratic Equation Using Completing The Square Method

 Solution

-Step 1: Write out the given equation and proceed to making the coefficient of x2 unity (that is 1) by dividing the whole equation by the coefficient of x2.
+Step 1: Write out the given equation and make the coefficient of x2 unity (that is 1) by dividing the whole equation by the coefficient of x2.

 2x2 + 3x – 2 = 0